Skip List | Set 2 (Insertion)

-We will start from highest level in the list and compare key of next node of the current node with the key to be inserted.
-Basic idea is If –
+We will start from the highest level in the list and compare the key of the next node of the current node with the key to be inserted.
+The basic idea is If –

 - Key of next node is less than key to be inserted then we keep on moving forward on the same level

 - Key of next node is greater than the key to be inserted then we store the pointer to current node i at update[i] and move one level down and continue our search.